-Test the new design
+Step 7.
+Test the new mobile app UI design

 Before updating firmware on all devices, Google sends a new version to a limited number of people to see if everything works fine for them.
-If it doesn’t, Google rolls back the update to fix bugs and ensure apps are functioning stably.
+If it doesn’t, Google rolls back the update to fix bugs and ensure the app is functioning stably.
 Not only Google does this.
-A lot of apps have a testing community, allowing users to check new versions and give feedback.
-Such tests help businesses decide if they actually should update their apps.
+A lot of apps have a testing community that allows users to check out new versions and give feedback.
+Beta tests help businesses decide if they actually should update their apps.

-Communicate your updates
+Communicate your graphic updates